766F6964/mublog/src/about.md

+Welcome,

-This is my blog, welcome.
+This is the about page of μblog.
-I write about some cool animals.
+Use this space to tell the world something about yourself, or tell people how they can get in touch with you.